crc32/KDI-Asterisk/README.md

 16. Reboot when finished
 17. Login to new server as root
 18. run yum -y update
-19. Run yum -y install nano net-tools wget curl perl perl-CPAN
+19. Run yum -y install nano
 20. Edit /etc/sudoers with nano, and allow wheel group to use sudo
 21. add new user, set password, add user to wheel
 22. nano /etc/selinux/config  -> change enforcing to permissive